 Acer Aspire 5 Review: Pricing and Configurations

 The 2021 Acer Aspire 5 is available in various configurations, both outfitted with 11th generation Intel processors and the latest AMD Ryzen architecture.
 However, most laptops feature 15-inch screens, and only a handful come with 17-inch screens.
-Our review unit is the intel-based model that starts at around $666.00, with an Intel Core i5-1135G7 CPU, 8GB RAM, 512GB SSD storage, and Intel Iris Xe graphics.
+Our review unit is the Intel-based model with an Intel Core i5-1135G7 CPU, 8GB RAM, 512GB SSD storage, and Intel Iris Xe graphics.

 Acer Aspire 5 Review: Design

 The Acer Aspire looks like its premium rival, the MacBook Pro – with a thin, sleek and understated styling that makes it pleasing to the eye without being overly flashy.
 When closed, the aluminum lid looks great and is held firmly against the chassis, with its super-smooth surface.
 As you open it, the first thing you notice is the minimal black bezel surrounding the display.

 It measures 0.7 inches at its thickest point, but at the very least, this laptop is easily upgradable with an easily accessible motherboard.
 Altogether, the package weighs 4.7 pounds, a bit heavier than its 15-inch sibling, but still portable to carry around in the house, and easy to tote around a day in college.

 Port selection is excellent.
 For your peripherals, you’re getting two USB 3.2 ports, one USB 2.0 port and a single USB-C port for your modern devices.
 There’s also an Ethernet port for hardwiring, and HDMI port for an external display, a Kensington Lock connector and a standard headphone jack.
 Wireless connectivity comes via Wi-Fi 6.